dalkiranrengin/Rengin_GoogleAnalytics/README.md

 ## Scenario
 I am a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 A team of data analysts are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-I joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals—as well as how you, as a junior data analyst, can help Cyclistic achieve them.
+I joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals—as well as how I, as a junior data analyst, can help Cyclistic achieve them.

 # Ask
 ## My Task